 Question: Before the interview, we pull a few real customer requests.
 Have them do some homework by writing a reply to the email.
 The email is a real customer complaint without an obvious yes or no answer.

 Actual Intent to Ask: We want to know if they empathize with the upset customer.

-No workplace is immune to rainy days and require perseverance and an indomitable spirit to hold the ground and deliver the optimum potential.
+No workplace is immune to rainy days and requires perseverance and an indomitable spirit to hold the ground and deliver the optimum potential.
 It’s about sticking to the plan and the goal, no matter how much adverse the situation gets.
-Therefore, every HR must factor grit as an essential ingredient when it comes to assessing resilience of an individual.
+Therefore, every HR must factor Grit as an essential ingredient when it comes to assessing the resilience of an individual.
 Any person who possesses grit will be able to handle disappointments with ease and won’t break down under unfavorable circumstances at work.
 You can also call them the “sailors” of the “storm.”
-Not only for tough times, grit is also required to show up everyday at work and stay on track without losing the motivation.
-Ryan Knoll, founder at Tidycasa suggests that, “It's hard to get up every day and go to work.
+Not only for tough times, grit is also required to show up every day at work and stay on track without losing motivation.
+Ryan Knoll, the founder at Tidycasa, suggests that “It's hard to get up every day and go to work.
 Doing that takes Grit, especially in a labor-intensive job.”
 He also suggests a failsafe way to assess grit: